-- Be your dependent - Be age 17 or under as of December 31, 2022, and - Have lived with you for more than half of the year
+- Be your qualifying child - Be age 16 or under as of December 31, 2023

 If you don't have a qualifying child, you can't claim the credit.

 For divorced parents or parents who don't live together, the custodial parent claims the qualifying child.